A life-changing gift for Newborn Mothers

 This book is a sanctuary for your birth as a mother.

-Here is an abridged extract from the book Newborn Mothers - When a Baby is Born so is a Mother
+Here is an abridged extract from the bestselling book Newborn Mothers - When a Baby is Born so is a Mother.
+To read the whole book click here to find the best price plus shipping.

 The challenges we face as women on our journey to motherhood are complex and require solutions at many levels.
 There are external barriers to our motherhood happiness, like discrimination at work, gender bias in medicine and research, expensive and poor-quality childcare and lack of paid parental leave.
 These changes need to happen at a more global level.